-Preached from the pulpit of Good Shepherd Episcopal Church on July 3, 2014 by The Rev. Ellen L. Ekstrom:
+Preached from the pulpit of Good Shepherd Church on August 3, 2014, by The Reverend Ellen L. Ekstrom:

 8th Sunday After Pentecost, Year A

 Do you remember the folk tale, Stone Soup?

 A stranger enters a village on a cold winter’s night with a pot slung over his back; at that time of day, the place is deserted.
 He sets up a fire in the market square, finds a nice, smooth pebble in the snow and drops it into the pot, throws in handfuls of snow for water, stirs a couple of times, and . . . . nothing!
 Nothing but a bit of water and a pebble!